Fraternity and Sorority Life Frequently Asked Questions (FAQs)1. Will I live in Mountain View my freshman year if I join a chapter?

 Sorority Recruitment is a formal process and a mutual selection process.
 As a Potential New Member (PNM), you will visit all of the chapters on the first night and then after each night you will have to eliminate chapters and decide what chapters you want to move forward with.
 For example, after the first night you have to choose 5 chapters to move forward with out of the 7.
 The chapters are also doing the same with the women going through recruitment.
 They are choosing which women they would like to continue seeing the next night and we match your choices with the sororities’ choices.
 In the end you end up with a chapter that really wants you and you really want them.
 11. How do I register for Sorority Recruitment?
 12. Do I need a recommendation letter to go through Sorority Recruitment?

 We do not require you to have recommendation letters in order to go through sorority recruitment.
 If you have letters of recommendation, you can send them directly to the sororities’ president which is listed under each individual chapter’s information page.
+You can also email Alaina Agnew, the Coordinator of Fraternity and Sorority Life to get more information regarding letters of recommendation.
 If you are a legacy, which means that you have a relative that is a member of a sorority (typically this pertains to your Grandma, Mom, Aunt, or Sister), then you will need to contact the sorority’s national headquarters to fill out their form for their legacy reference.
 Each chapter is different, so contact the sorority directly or visit their national headquarters’ website to find out.13.
 Do you have a join a sorority as a freshman?

 No, you can join at any point in your college career.
 About 15% of women going through Fall formal recruitment are upperclassmen (Sophomore – Senior).
 The advantage of going through recruitment in the Fall is that you can have a chance to join all the sororities because they are all recruiting.
 Spring recruitment is informal and more casual.
 If the sorority has spaces, then they can recruit in the spring, but not all may be open for recruitment.
 You can get more out of your experience by joining your freshmen and sophomore year.
 14. What is Rush Week?
 What do you do?